It's a secret: California keeps key virus data from public

 In short order, four regions — about 98% of the state’s population — were under the restrictions after their capacity fell below the 15% threshold.
 A map updated daily tracks each region’s capacity.

-At the start of last week, the four regions appeared unlikely to see the stay-at-home order lifted soon because capacity was well below 15%.
-But within a day the state announced it was lifting the order for the 13-county Greater Sacramento region.
+At the start of last week, no regions appeared unlikely to have the stay-at-home order lifted soon because their capacity was well below 15%.
+But within a day, the state announced it was lifting the order for the 13-county Greater Sacramento area.

-Suddenly, outdoor dining and worship services were OK again, hair and nail salons and other businesses could reopen, and retailers could allow more shoppers inside.
+Suddenly, outdoor dining and worship services were OK again, hair and nail salons and other businesses could reopen, and retailers could have more shoppers inside.

 Local officials and businesses were caught off guard.
-It's a mystery how the state made the decision or how and when it will lift the most serious restrictions on the bulk of the population because the data is not being shared.
+State officials did not describe their reasoning other than to say it was based on a projection for ICU capacity.

-“It was a good surprise, but we just didn’t see it coming,” said California Restaurant Association president and CEO Jot Condie.
+“It was a good surprise, but we just didn’t see it coming,” California Restaurant Association president and CEO Jot Condie said.
 “We just don’t know what happens behind the curtain.
 It’s created logistical difficulties for the industry,” which scrambled to rehire staff and order food.

-Public health officials relied on a complex formula to project that while the region’s intensive care capacity was below 10%, it would climb above 15% within four weeks.
-On Thursday, it was at 8%, roughly the same as when the order was lifted.
+State health officials relied on a complex formula to project that while the region’s intensive care capacity was below 10%, it would climb above 15% within four weeks.
+On Thursday, it was 8%, roughly the same as when the order was lifted.

 “What happened to the 15%?
 What was that all about?” asked Dr. George Rutherford, an epidemiologist and infectious-diseases control expert at University of California, San Francisco.
 “I was surprised.
 I assume they know something I don’t know.”